 BOTTOM LINE: The tummy tuck is the gold standard for removing stretch marks because it is the only way to get rid of them permanently.
 But it’s also the most invasive.

-Dr. Kirk Brandow is a trusted expert plastic surgeon who has developed many innovative, minimally invasive procedures for the face, body and skin.
+Dr. Kirk Brandow is a trusted expert plastic surgeon who has developed many minimally invasive procedures for the face, body and skin.
 He has been featured on local, national and international television programs including 20/20, CNN’s Headline News, Good Morning America.